MO senate committee wades through state budget, delaying some decisions

 At the committee hearing, a department spokesperson noted the $2 million was actually still included in its request for funding, but had been moved to a different column in order to free up different ways for it to be applied.

 Nasheed then said the department would support a resulting boost in funding, which the spokesperson affirmed.
-The Senate will determination whether to restore the $2 million after further discussion next week.
+The Senate will determination whether to restore the $2 million after further discussion Friday or next week.

 At another point in the hearing, Democrat committee member Kiki Curls of Kansas City took issue with the elimination of funding for a summer jobs program.